South Klang Valley Expressway: Features

-The section between Teluk Panglima Garang towards Pulau Carey and Pulau Indah is built as a two-lane expressway while retaining the full access control, making the section as the first true two-lane expressway with full access control in the Klang Valley and also the second in Malaysia after the Senai–Desaru Expressway (Cahaya Baru–Penawar sections) in Johor Bahru.
+The section between Telok Panglima Garang towards Pulau Carey and Pulau Indah is built as a two-lane expressway while retaining the full access control, making the section as the first true two-lane expressway with full access control in the Klang Valley and also the second in Malaysia after the Senai–Desaru Expressway (Cahaya Baru–Penawar sections) in Johor Bahru.

 There are three main bridge along the expressway, the Jalan Puchong-Sungai Rasau bridge, the Pulau Carey-Sungai Langat bridge and the Selat Lumut-SKVE Bridge, a major landmark.

-A speed camera of the Malaysian Automated Enforcement System (AES) is on SKVE near Shell layby, Serdang.

 A runaway truck ramp, to stop vehicles unable to brake, is provided on both ends of the Selat Lumut-SKVE Bridge.

-There are two Malaysian Road Transport Department (JPJ) Enforcement Stations at Pulau Carey.
+There are two Malaysian Road Transport Department (JPJ) Enforcement Stations at Pulau Carey, one on each side.

-IOI City Mall, the largest shopping mall in Serdang is near IOI Resort.
+IOI City Mall, the largest shopping mall in Putrajaya along with the whole township of IOI Resort City, is accessible by taking the exit E2602/E2602A.